 Finally, some DHCP clients implement lease processing dangerously.
-For example, dhclient, which runs on many UNIX systems, leaves a UDP socket open, with
+For example, dhclient, which runs on many UNIX systems, leaves a UDP socket open, with a privileged client program, running for the duration.
+This is an unnecessary door into the client host: It need only be open for occasional protocol exchanges.

-43 IP version 6
+4.3 IP version 6

 IP version 6 (IPv6) is much like the current version of IP, only more so.
-The philosophy-IP is an unreliable datagram protocol, with a minimal header-is the but there are approximately details that matter.
-Virtually all of the supporting sements are more complex.
+The basic philosophy-IP is an unreliable datagram protocol, with a minimal header-is the same, but there are approximately \\\\ details that matter.
+Virtually all of the supporting elements are more complex.